hotwired/stimulus/docs/reference/using_typescript.md

 }
 ```

-> The `declare` avoids override of the exist stimulus property and just define the type for TypeScript.
+> The `declare` avoids overriding the exist Stimulus property, and just defines the type for TypeScript.

 ## Custom properties amd methods

-Other custom properties is possible to define the TypeScript way
+Other custom properties can be defined the TypeScript way
 on the controller class:

 ```ts